VykosX/ModernVB/README.md

 	- Creates and maintains an additional toolbar on the right corner of the screen that allows for all the IDE's panels to be easily shown or hidden on demand, as well as allowing for the custom layouts feature to be activated.
 	- Maintains a separate hybrid Debug toolbar on the left corner of the screen that is used for debugging your project since the main Debug toolbar is completely replaced and the VB6 IDE disables all add-in toolbars when the project is executed.
 	- Allows for hiding unecessary obtrusive toolbars that only take up space when the project is executed, and restores them again once execution is terminated.

-	Additional features are being considered for inclusion such as automatic backups of project files, as well as replacing the default icons for the native Project Explorer.
+	- Completely replaces the icons on the Project Explorer dialogue by overlaying replacement icons over the toolbar (thanks to Olaf Schmidt for the suggestion and sample code)

 	If you'd like to see a new feature added, please post in the VBForums thread above.
 If you find any issues with the addin, either post in the thread or open an Issue here in Github and I'll look into it.

-	The full source code for the addin is also available in this repository for your enjoyment.
+	The source code for the addin is also available and included for your enjoyment.

 3. Patch files for VB6.exe, VBA6.dll and VBIDE.dll files.
 Here is the full list of changes enabled by these patches:

 	- Replacing native 4-bit resources with high quality 24-bit icons and bitmaps.
 	- Minor adjustments to VB6.exe's assembly code required to force the IDE to render bitmaps in full 24-bit color depth instead of 4-bit by default.
 	- An integrated manifest file to enable visual styles for controls within the Visual Basic IDE.
 	- Changes to VBA6.dll to enable custom theme colors instead of the limited 16 color choice that VB6 supports by default
+	- You can now perform unlimited undo/redo operations within the IDE (up from a maximum of 20 by default)
 	- Finally, many changes to VB's internal dialogs were made to enhance their usability in higher screen resolutions.

 	Instructions to use the patches: